sergueik/uru_serverspec/README.md

 Apparently when the serverspec is confgured to run from the development host, this would lead to duplication of version/configuration information elsewhere which would be highly undesired.

-Ideally one would like to generate a serverspec test(s) for relevant components via some template and same hiera data from the same profile through
+Ideally one would like to generate a serverspec test(s) for multile Puppet managed components via some template and same hiera data from the same profile through
 [Puppet erb or epp](https://puppet.com/docs/puppet/5.5/lang_template.html) templates:
 ```ruby
 require 'spec_helper'